crossbario/crossbar/docs/pages/administration/web-service/JSON-Value-Service.rst

 :orphan:

-title: JSON Value Service toc: [Documentation, Administration, Web Services, JSON Value Service]

 JSON Value Service
 ==================

-The **JSON Value Service** is configured on a subpath of a `Web transport <Web%20Transport%20and%20Services>`__ and allows you to expose a custom JSON value from your node configuration dynamically over HTTP(S).
+The **JSON Value Service** is configured on a subpath of a  :doc:`Web transport <../router/transport/Web-Transport-and-Services>` and allows you to expose a custom JSON value from your node configuration dynamically over HTTP(S).

 This can be useful to have custom parameters accessible from JavaScript running in browsers or other Web clients.